Tenderloin

 Roasting with the bone in amplifies the flavour

 Ribs prepared are prepared from a rib set (by the removal of the short ribs).
 The chine bone is removed, exposing the meat but leaving the feather bones attached.
 The ligamentum nuchae (paddy whack) is removed.
-Veal OP Rib produces a great roast due to the flavours released when cooking on the bone.

 OP Rib Frenched (Rack)